Kim Jones, California Licensed Marriage & Family Therapist

-I became a therapist because I wanted to make a direct difference in the lives of others.
-After more than two decades working with individuals, teens and couples though some of their most challenging moments, I still feel that same sense of privilege every time someone trusts me with their story— and that never gets old.
+I became a therapist because I wanted to make a meaningful difference in people’s lives.
+After more than two decades working with adults, teens and couples though some of their most challenging emotional moments, I still feel that same sense of privilege every time someone trusts me with their story.

 My Background

-I’m a licensed Marriage and Family Therapist (LMFT#37708) based in San Diego, California.
-I have a Master’s degree in Clinical Psychology with an emphasis in marriage and family from Pepperdine University and a degree in Communications from UC Santa Barbara.
-I’m also a certified personal and professional strategic coach, which means I support clients not just in processing what’s hard, but in moving toward meaningful growth in their lives, careers and relationships.
+I’m a licensed Marriage and Family Therapist (LMFT#37708) based in San Diego, California and providing online therapy across California.
+I hold a Master’s degree in Clinical Psychology with an emphasis in marriage and family from Pepperdine University and a degree in Communications from UC Santa Barbara.
+I’m also a certified strategic intervention coach, which means I support clients not just in understanding emotional patterns, but in making real, practical changes in their lives, relationships and day-to-day functioning.

 A Little About Me